annhanlon/essays/DHWorkshop/README.md

 [^1]: File accessed from Wikimedia Commons on August 2, 2023, at [https://commons.wikimedia.org/wiki/File:Aztlan_codex_boturini.jpg](https://commons.wikimedia.org/wiki/File:Aztlan_codex_boturini.jpg)

 #A note on formatting
 This workshop instructor recommends approaching formatting as simply as possible.
-Consider the Juncture visual essay a scroll, essentially!
+Dividing your essay into sections under headers seems to be the best way to approach formatting.
+Additionally, consider the Juncture visual essay a scroll, essentially!
 We are continuing a long tradition, exemplified by the Codex Tulane.
 .ve-media gh:annhanlon/media/codex-tulane/Codex_Tulane_Full_Scroll.jpg width=60%